 There is no diet that lets you consume unlimited amounts of calories and still lose weight.
 While a ketogenic diet that uses fat as fuel is also one that will not usually allow you to overeat, is still possible to eat too many calories.
 This is usually the result of a very high fat intake .
 Often times because of consumption of bullet proof coffee, fat bombs and also from too much dairy or nuts.

 Tip!!
 Eat your macros, don’t drink them!
 Stick to food without an ingredients list where possible; Real meat, fish and healthy dietary fats.

 The goal of ketosis is to burn your stored fat, not excess fat from your diet. this can be particularly troublesome for those around menopausal age.
 Determine the amount of fat you need per day by listening to your body, it will tell you by way of hunger.
 (Read the keto 101 for further info on this)

 It is harder to over-eat fat, just because of how filling it is.
 Its easy to see yourself eating a full bag of potato chips or Doritos (carbs), but if you try to do the same thing with healthy fats, for example bacon, your body will tell you its full way before you eat the entire package.
 Listen to your body and your own macros, use fat to conquer your hunger.
 Don’t eat fat just because its there.

 The body slows down its metabolism in response to a lack of food and/or excessive amounts of exercise.
-I know this doesn’t fit with the norm of breaking a weight loss stall, but if either of these scenarios sound like you, try adding 300-500 calories of fat and protein to your daily count for a few days, and see what happens.
+I know this doesn’t fit with the norm of diet and weight loss, but take a look around you to see how the recommended ‘diet’ seems to be working for the planet.
+If either of these scenarios sound like you, try focusing on your fat and protein macros for a few days, and see what happens.